gofr-dev/gofr/docs/quick-start/add-rest-handlers/page.md

 	// Add migrations to run
 	a.Migrate(migrations.All())

-	// CRUDFromStruct creates CRUD handles for the given entity err := a.AddRESTHandlers(&user{})
+	// AddRESTHandlers creates CRUD handles for the given entity err := a.AddRESTHandlers(&user{})
 	if err != nil {
 		return